 Namena is a migratory pathway for whale species including bottlenose and spinner dolphins, minke, pilot, sperm and humpbacks.
 Fiji is home to 4 of the world's 7 marine turtle species, and Namena provides nesting beaches for both green and hawksbills.
 There is also a major seabird nesting site on Namena with approximately 600 pairs of protected red boobies.

-All visitors to the Namena Marine Protected Area must pay a fee of approx. US$ 14 which remains valid until 31st December on the year of purchase.
+All visitors to the Namena Marine Protected Area must pay an entrance fee which remains valid until 31st December on the year of purchase.
 The fee is essential to the success of the project and covers management costs, such as patrolling and fuelling as well as mooring maintenance.
 A portion of the fee also goes towards community development projects such as the Kubulau Education Fund which enables the children of Kubulau to attend school.